jcblemai/haiti-mass-ocv-campaign/README.md

 ### Forecast and results
   - Open-Source.
   - Mmmh it's a bit inconsistent that mobility does not dépends on real cases.
   - Replace NaN in ouest with just the data.
-  - Add changed with K to the sharelatex
-  - Reorganize section on the sharelatex as ELee says

 Find a way to get to elimination sometime, it never goes with this FOI add :/